DeenoDev/Recipe-Search-Application/README.md

 # Recipe-Search-Application
-Create a recipe search application using HTML, CSS, Javascript and VueJS.
+Create a recipe search application using HTML, Tailwind, Javascript and VueJS.